Kalalau Trail - Napali Coast

 Trail closure due to immense flooding mid-April 2018.
 The highway and bridges to the Haena State Park got also flooded and destroyed.
 The park and trail remain closed for an indefinite time.
 Local people believe it will take almost a year due to the massive destruction.
-Meanwhile, it looked like the trail could be reopened in December, but due to additional storms, the Kalalau trail may be closed until mid-2019!!
+Meanwhile, it looks like the trail will be closed until the end of 2019.
 Do you look for alternatives to explore the Napali Coast?
 Scroll down for more details.

 Kauai is wetter than the other Hawaiian Islands, therefore, called "The Garden Island".
 The rainy season starts in November and lasts until April.
 The north and east coast gets more rain than south and west which is the leeward side.
 Mostly showers are short, often in the night, and the sun returns quickly.

 The first part of the trail until the Hanakāpīʻai Beach is accessible without a permit.
 The reason that it gets super busy here.
 Afterward, the crowds thin out.
 The Kalalau Trail is almost always fully booked.
 You have to get your permit far in advance.
 Tuesdays are often not full due to Haena Park closure.
 Shoulder season in spring between mid-April to mid-June and in fall from September to October.
 Crowded during summer with hikers and kayaks, during Christmas, New Year's Eve, Independence Day and June 9th is a bank holiday.